wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 [![data_untar](/learn/assets/wme-setup/upgrade-wme-setup/data-un-tar.png)](/learn/assets/wme-setup/upgrade-wme-setup/data-un-tar.png)

-#### WME StudioWorkspace Instance / AppDeployment Instance
+#### Launch WME StudioWorkspace Instance/AppDeployment Instances

-- Launch the instance or VM with the same IP address with the latest AMI Image.To create WME StudioWorkspace Instance / AppDeployment Instance in the different cloud and on-premise environments please follow the below steps and attach the /data to StudioWorkspace Instance / AppDeployment Instance.
+- Launch the Instance or VM with the same IP address with the latest AMI Image.To create WME StudioWorkspace Instance / AppDeployment Instance in the different cloud and on-premise environments please follow the below steps and attach the /data to StudioWorkspace Instance / AppDeployment Instance.
+- You can find below, the steps of launching StudioWorkspace Instance/AppDeployment Instances in different Infra providers

 ##### AWS